pysal/pysal/doc/source/library/open.rst

-:mod:`FileIO` -- PySAL FileIO: Module for reading and writing various file types in a Pythonic way
+:mod:`pysal.FileIO` --- PySAL FileIO: Module for reading and writing various file types in a Pythonic way
 ==================================================================================================

 .. module:: FileIO